postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 1. From the element you want to share, select <img alt="Share icon" src="https://assets.postman.com/postman-docs/icon-share.jpg#icon" width="16px"> **Share**.
 1. Select **With people**.
 1. Enter the name, email address, or [group name](/docs/administration/managing-your-team/user-groups/) for the people you want to share the element with.
-1. If you are an [Editor](/docs/collaborating-in-postman/roles-and-permissions/) on the element you are sharing, you can give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the element.
-If you are a [Viewer](/docs/collaborating-in-postman/roles-and-permissions/) on the element, you can share it, but you won't be able to assign roles.
+1. If you have an Editor role for the element you are sharing, you can give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the element.
+If you have a Viewer role for the element, you can share it, but you won't be able to assign roles.
 1. Select **Share Collection**.

 <img alt="Share a collection using name, email, or group" src="https://assets.postman.com/postman-docs/v10/share-element-with-people-v10.jpg"/>